lwjohnst86/analyzing-cohorts-course/chapter3.md

 You've now created a tidied model output and kept the most relevant results.
 Now time to interpret!
 Which of the responses below is the *most* accurate interpretation of the results?

 The `relevant_results` model has been loaded for you to look over.
-Note that SD means standard deviation and CI means confidence interval.
+Note that SD means standard deviation, CI means confidence interval, and CVD means cardiovascular disease.

 `@possible_answers`
-- 1 SD higher cholesterol has 1.1 times more CVD risk, but uncertain (0.3 to 3.7 CI).
+- 1 SD higher cholesterol has 1.1 times more CVD risk, but uncertain (0.5 to 2.8 CI).
-- [1 SD higher cholesterol has 1.1 times more CVD risk (range is 0.3 to 3.7 times), adjusted for time.]
+- [1 SD higher cholesterol has 1.1 times more CVD risk (ranges 0.5 to 2.8 times), adjusted for time.]
 - No significant relationships exist: CI passes 1.
 - Cholesterol's relation to CVD is uncertain.
 Need more research.